- Allows the producers of the show to broaden the appeal of the show by giving more viewers protagonists they can identify with.

 - Spoofed in the Robot Chicken sketch 12 Angry Little People, when the lone black juror points out that not every black person needs to be a positive role model.

-- The whole Weekenders group fits all.
-Though Tino's race isn't mentioned, Word of God states hes Italian American.
+- The whole main cast of The Weekenders.
+Though Tino's race isn't mentioned, Word of God states hes Italian American who is probably Pagan.
 Lor's Scottish American, Carvers African American and Tish is an Eastern European Jew.

 - Averted in Young Justice.
-As of the end of season one, three of the core cast members are people of color (Aqualad and Rocket are both black while Artemis is half-white and half-Vietnamese).
+As of the end of season one, four of the core cast members are people of color (Aqualad and Rocket are both black, Robin is Romani, while Artemis is half-white and half-Vietnamese).
 In season two, Blue Beetle (Mexican American), Bumblebee and Mal Duncan (both African American) join the team as well.
 While they don't join the team, that season also adds recurring characters Virgil Hawkins (African American), Ed Dorado (Latino), Asami Koizumi (Japanese), and Tye Longshadow (Apache).

-- Valerie from Josie and the Pussycats.
+- Valerie from Josie and the Pussycats was black.
 Of course, she was this in the comic book beforehand.

 - The short-lived The Avengers: United They Stand had Falcon as the sole minority member of the team.
 Somewhat funny since in the comics, Falcon was added to the team to fill a diversity quota and quit when he decided he didn't want to be included simply for being black.